rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part00/README.md

 You can check the runtime custom image with the `java -version` command.

-You can also execute the `java --list-modules` command to list the modules that are in a custom runtime image.
+You can also execute the `./java --list-modules` command to list the modules that are in a custom runtime image.

 You can use the `java` command, which is in `myimage`, to launch your application:

+`cd myimage/bin/`
-`$ myimage/bin/ java --module com.greeting`
+`./java --module com.greeting`

 or